On vanishing theorems for analytic spaces: Sketch of Proof

 Furthermore, let $\pi\colon Y\to Z$ be a projective morphism between complex analytic spaces and let $\mathcal A$ be a $\pi$-ample line bundle on $Y$.
 Then $R^p\pi_*\left(\mathcal A\otimes R^qf_*\omega_X\right)=0$ holds for every $p>0$ and every $q$. \end{thm}

 Although Takegoshi's complex analytic approach to Koll\'ar's theorems in \cite{takegoshi} is interesting, we do not discuss it here since the statement of Theorem \ref{b-thm2.1} is sufficient for our purposes in this paper.
+For an alternative approach to Theorem \ref{b-thm2.1}, we recommend the reader to see \cite[Corollaries 1.2 and 1.5]{fujino-trans}.

 \begin{say} Let $(X, D)$ be an analytic simple normal crossing pair such that $D$ is reduced.
 For any positive integer $k$, we put

 where $Z^{\sim}$ denotes the normalization of $Z$.
 Then $X^{[k]}$ is the disjoint union of the intersections of $k$ irreducible components of $X$, and is smooth.
 We have a reduced simple normal crossing divisor $D^{[k]}\subset X^{[k]}$ defined by the pull-back of $D$ by the natural morphism $X^{[k]}\to X$.
 For any nonnegative integer $l$, we put